omgnetwork/omg-samples/omg-js/README.md

-# Omg-js Sample Application
+# Omg-js Samples Application

 ## Description

 A Javascript application that allows interacting with `omg-js` library.
-Examples provided in the project will help to deposit funds to the OMG Network, show the best ways to make transfers between the wallets, submit valid and challenge invalid exits.
+Examples provided in the project will help to deposit funds to the OMG Network, show the best ways to make transactions between the wallets, start and process exits, perform various operations with UTXOs, as well as challenge invalid exits.

 ## Contents